 Intramural Sports are offered to students at SGTC.
 Students are given the opportunity to participate in campus sports such as flag football, basketball, softball, and volleyball.
-For more information, contact the Director of Campus Life by calling 229.931.2545 or 229.931.4253.
+For more information, contact the Assistant Vice President of Student Affairs by calling 229.931.2713.